spqt/frontend-work-sample/readme.md

 In this assignment we would like you to build a DataTable displaying all of the James Bond movies.

 ##### Part 1
-1) You need to create a DataTable with the data from the ***movies.json*** file
+1) You need to create a DataTable with the data from the ***movies.json*** file.
-2) On the list view, you should have the following fields `title`, `year`, `actor`
+2) On the list view, you should have the following fields `title`, `year`, `actor`.
-3) The default sorting on the datatable should `year high-low`
+3) The default sorting on the datatable should `year high-low`.
-4) The movies should be paginated with `10` movies per page
+4) The movies should be paginated with `10` movies per page.
-5) When clicking on a row in the DataTable, a modal should appear showing all the available data for the movie
+5) When clicking on a row in the DataTable, a modal should appear showing all the available data for the movie.

 ##### Part 2
 1) Style your DataTable and pages with SCSS and compile it with gulp.
-2) Minify your compiled gulp tasks
+2) Minify your compiled gulp tasks.

 ##### Restrictions
-No restrictions
+No restrictions.

 ##### Handing in
 Do as many steps as possible.
 Do not be afraid to hand in unfinished work, just leave a comment about what might be missing.